 Adoption—a word that is all-encompassing and often stereotyped in different ways.
 Many don’t understand the ramifications of adoption to the family, child, and community.
 It is often stereotyped in movies or other media as “happily ever after” or as hopeless children who never find “their family or home.”
 Have you, as an adoptive parent, ever been asked any of these questions: What was your adoption experience?
 What led you to adoption?
 What does openness in adoption mean?
 This episode of Gladney reFRAMED answers these questions surrounding adoption and explains the domestic adoption process.
 Emily Morehead (the domestic adoptive program manager) hosts, and Bailey Gutherie (an adoptive mother), as well as Ashley Whiteside (manager of domestic infant adoption), join Morehead on the show.
 Bailey shares her experiences and the education process during her domestic adoption.
 This episode discusses many aspects of the adoption process, including what leads families to start the adoption process, how to discuss and work through losses experienced during the process, how the roller coaster experience of the adoption can impact families, the waiting process and how families face the waiting period, how to acquire various support, and how to educate others about adoption.

-Families come to Gladney, as well as other adoption agencies, for many different reasons.
+Families come to The Gladney Center For Adoption, as well as other adoption agencies, for many different reasons.
 Sometimes, families have different background experiences, and they also have different reasons for wanting to adopt.
 For some families, they may want a family but are unable to because of infertility.
 Other families may have biological children but want to open their homes to children who need a home.
 It may be that they feel called to adopt those who are physically or mentally challenged.

 One important issue discussed was the importance of the couple being aligned, or being on the same page, before starting the actual adoption process.
 Initially, when first discussing adoption, the couple may not be fully aligned, and that is okay.
 It may take one person more time to be fully comfortable with the complexities of adoption than the other person, and that is okay as well.
 However, it is important that the couple realizes and understands the issues that need to be resolved so they can meet on a common page.